 Beware of Chemicals in Skin Care and Cosmetics

 If you have frequent breakouts, examine your moisturizers, anti-aging creams, and cleansers.
 Look for acetylated lanolin, almond oil, benzaldehyde, isopropyl palmitate, isopropyl myristate, lauroyl lysine, mineral oil, artificial fragrance, retinol, alcohol, silicone, and talc.
 Each of these substances can trigger acne or rashes.

-Replace these with chemical-free products made with pure, natural botanicals and essential oils.
+Replace these with chemical-free products make with pure, natural botanicals and essential oils.
 Look for natural anti-bacterials and anti-inflammatories.
-We use Kakadu Plum, Lilly Pilly, Manuka, Lemon Myrtle, and Quandong.
+We use Kakadu Plum, Lilly Pilly, Manuka, Lemon Myrtle and Quandong.
 These nutrient-rich botanicals may help prevent acne while improving the condition of your skin in every way.
 The Manuka Miracle Mask is a customer favorite and may also help prevent acne.

 When performing an ingredient audit, don't forget your make-up.
 Pinpoint the offending foundations, blushes, or powders.
 While you're at it, toss old sponges and brushes that may be teeming with bacteria.

 ...and Hair Products

 If you only get pimples along your hairline, your hair styling products may play a role.
 Oil-based pomades are notorious for causing pimples but shampoos, gels and hairspray can also irritate skin or clog pores.
 You can use a towel to shield your face and neck for gels and sprays, but shampoos and conditioners can be more problematic.
 Examine the ingredients in your shampoos and try switching to a non-comedogenic brand.
 Note that even if you stop getting products on your skin, it still might take weeks for the acne to clear up.
 Remember that clothing and bedding can have product residue, so give everything a good washing.